Practical Safety Measures Everyone Should Know

 Bacteria

 Examples include MRSA (Methicillin-resistant Staphylococcus aureus) and E. coli.
-These bacteria can spread via direct contact, contaminated surfaces, or food.
+These bacteria can spread via direct contact, contaminated surfaces, or food, increasing exposure risks in both home and workplace environments.

 Viruses